Erb’s Palsy Statistics

 Causes of Erb’s Palsy

 • Pressure on raised arms during a breech delivery: When a doctor pulls on the infant’s feet during a breech (feet-first) delivery, this puts significant pressure on the child’s raised arms.
-This pressure can lead to damage in the nerves or muscles associated with the shoulder, arm hands and fingers.
+This pressure can lead to damage to the nerves or muscles associated with the shoulder, arms, hands, and fingers.

 • Stretching of the shoulders during a head-first delivery: During a head-first delivery, some doctors will pull on the child’s shoulders to quicken the delivery process.
 This pressure on the shoulders can lead to damage of local nerves.